About Parents of Black Children

 Work to eliminate anti-Black racism and oppression for Black students within their schools and connected systems.

 Build the capacity of parents of Black children and that of Black students to advocate for change within the education and connected systems, to help facilitate their success.

 Black is Beautiful!

-The group is founded on the principles of anti-oppression and rooted in the knowledge that Black children within York Region schools are experiencing anti-Black racism within their schools daily.
+PoBC is founded on the principles of anti-oppression and rooted in the knowledge that Black children are experiencing anti-Black racism within their schools and connected systems daily.

-The term ‘Black’ as used in this Terms of Reference, refers to all people of ‘African descent’ meaning, those who can trace their family tree (or part of their family tree) back to the continent of Africa.
-Black in this case is also inclusive of those students who are of bi-racial heritage, being Black and another ethnicity.
+We use the term “Black” to refer to all people of ‘African descent’ meaning, those who can trace their family tree (or part of their family tree) back to the continent of Africa.
+Therefore, Black in this case is also inclusive of those students who are of bi-racial heritage, being Black and another ethnicity.

-The term “African Canadian” refers to all Canadians of African descent, regardless of where they were born, e.g. Canada, Jamaica, Barbados, Nigeria, Ghana, England, etc. This term includes people who have one parent of African descent and consider themselves bi-racial.
+We also use the term “African Canadian”, this is a different way to refer to Black people and includes ALL Canadians of African descent, regardless of where they were born, e.g. Canada, Jamaica, Barbados, Nigeria, Ghana, England, etc. This term includes people who have one parent of African descent and consider themselves bi-racial.